medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 <br>

 ### 6 Narrative Texts
+The narrative text contains sufficient detail to make it "clinically safe" for a human to just read the narrative.

-The narrative text **SHALL** encode all the structured data pointed out by the ∑-symbol and it **SHALL** contain sufficient detail to make it "clinically safe" for a human to just read the narrative.
+The narrative text **SHALL** encode all the structured data pointed out by the ∑-symbol in combination with MustSupport.
+Elements only marked with the ∑-symbol, and not MustSupport are not expected to be a part of the narrative text.

-Contained resources do not have narrative, but their content **SHALL** be represented in the ressource container.
+Each resource, beside the MedComMessagingMessage, **SHALL** contain a narrative text in the element text, eventhough this element is not marked with MS or has a minimum cardinality of 1.

-Narratives contains two sub elements, status and div.
+Narratives contain two sub elements, status and div.

 #### 6.1 The status element

-In MedCom FHIR Messages The code **SHALL** always be: "additional" meaning that the it is covering the code: extension and allowing for more human readable text in the div element than is produced by: generated and extension.
+In MedCom FHIR Messages the status **SHALL** always be "generated" meaning that the narrative is generated from elements with ∑-symbol and MustSupport, or "extension" meaning that in addition to "generated", it is including extensions.

 A narrative in MedCom FHIR Messages **SHALL NEVER** be of code: empty.